-Jason Pettigrove takes a look at what is next for Everton Football Club after the Benitez fiasco and how they can move forward and challenge city rivals Liverpool.
+Jason Pettgrove takes a look at what is next for Everton Football Club after the Benitez fiasco and how they can move forward and challenge city rivals Liverpool.

 The sacking of Rafael Benitez by Everton was always a foregone conclusion once results took a turn for the worst.